poshjosh/automate-idea-to-social-mcp/USAGE_EXAMPLES.md

 # Usage Examples for Automate Idea to Social MCP Server

-This document provides practical examples of how to use the MCP server tools for automating content creation and social media publishing.
+This document provides practical examples of how to use the MCP server tools for publishing content to social media.

 ## Quick Start Examples